 My Observations

 This is the smaller of two manual grinders in this range, the JX.
-The Jx Pro is below, and that one is worth looking at particularly if you’re looking for a manual coffee mill for espresso.
+The Jx Pro is below, and that one is worth looking at especially if you’re looking for a manual coffee mill for espresso.

-The majority of the other Amazon reviews are along similar lines, primarily praise for the build quality and for how easy and fast to grind it is.
+Many the other Amazon reviews are along similar lines, primarily praise for the build quality and for how easy and fast to grind it is.

-Dave Corby’s review of this grinder, below, is well worth a watch.
-He’s reviewed this one, and the pro version, and if you’re not familiar with Dave Corby, he’s an expert on coffee grinders and espresso coffee machines, manufacturers consult with him when they’re developing stuff, and rely on his expertise to tell them how to make their products work better, so this is a guy whose opinion is worth listening to.
+Dave Corby’s review of this grinding machine, below, is well worth a watch.
+He’s reviewed this one, and the pro version, and if you’re not familiar with Dave Corby, he’s an expert on coffee grinders and espresso machines, manufacturers consult with him when they’re developing stuff, and rely on his expertise to tell them how to make their products work better, so this is a guy whose opinion is worth listening to.

 Check Price - Amazon UK